-Fields: global Catholicisms, Hinduism, Catholic esotericism, Mormonism, Jehovah's Witnesses, religion and violence, religion and the erotic
+Fields: Global Catholicisms, Hinduism, Catholic esotericism, Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, religion and violence, religion and the erotic

 Mat is the founding editor of the Journal of Global Catholicism and professor of religious studies.
 He grew up in Western Massachusetts and worked as a volunteer for the Glenmary Order in the rural Oklahoma before attending Amherst College where he earned his B.A. in 1987.
 After managing a homeless shelter for the Pallottine Order in New York City, Mat went to the Divinity School of the University of Chicago and, in 1998, was awarded his Ph.D. in History of Religions.

 Mat has received Century, Watson, USED Fulbright, and AIIS Fellowships, and resided in India, Pakistan, and Sri Lanka for a total of four years as a student and researcher.
-His publications engage global Catholicism (particularly in South Asia), Catholic theology and spirituality, Mormonism, and Jehovah's Witnesses.
+His publications engage global Catholicism (particularly in South Asia), Catholic theology and spirituality, Church of Jesus Christ of Latter-day Saints, and Jehovah's Witnesses.
 He is co-editor of Engaging South Asian Religions: Boundaries, Appropriations, and Resistances and author of Mercy Matters: Opening Yourself to the Life Changing Gift.

 Mat regularly contributes to media coverage of religion and religious issues.
 He has published opinion pieces in Newsweek, Salon, The Washington Post, Fortune, USNews & World Report, Commonweal Magazine, and The National Catholic Reporter.
 He has also provided expert commentary to USA Today, The New York Times, ABC's Good Morning America, NPR, BBC1 and BBC5, Agence France-Press, CNBC, Hardball with Chris Matthews, and NBC News.
 Additionally, his non-fiction writing has appeared in the Best American Spiritual Writing series.